 Lawsuits have been filed around the country.
 These lawsuits allege that talcum power is responsible for these women’s injuries, specifically ovarian cancer.
 Some lawsuits have been filed by the women that used talcum powder for feminine hygiene.
 Other lawsuits are filed by the loved ones left behind when a victim has died of ovarian cancer.

 Talcum Powder Multidistrict Litigation (MDL) Lawsuits

 Sometimes a class action lawsuit is not the best way to go for a claimant.
 Sometimes claimants should considers an alternative to class action lawsuits: multidistrict litigation (MDL).
 In a MDL, many cases from around the country will be compiled into one court.
 They will each be decided on individually.
 That means that talcum powder victim’s cases would be decided on each case’s merit.
 MDLs allow claimants to get an individualized settlement that may cover all their medical bills and possibly even other forms of compensation.

 You Can Afford A Talcum Powder Ovarian Cancer Attorney

-Woods and Woods defective product lawyers never charges a penny unless we win your lawsuit.
+Woods and Woods never charges a penny unless we win your lawsuit.
 We never charge for a phone call and we never bill by the hour.
 If you lose your lawsuit, you owe us nothing.
 Our fee is a percentage of your settlement and case expenses.
 Woods and Woods will never charge for consultations to see how we can help you.

 Talcum Powder Class Action Lawsuits and Multidistrict Litigation